cremecoder/bbc-homepage/README.md

 ## Why did I choose to do this project?

-I wanted to showcase my ability to code a **frontend without the use of frameworks**.
+I wanted to showcase my ability to code a **frontend a follow a design**.
 I chose the BBC homepage because of its unique navigation bar and interesting card layout for it's featured news articles.
 Because the BBC homepage has some identical and repeating features, (such as the card layouts) I included only one or two examples of each card section.
 Makes use of SASS maps and loops, also the Javascript ResizeObserver API.

 <br>